 When to See a Doctor

 Early prostate cancer often has no symptoms.
 Symptomatic presentation usually means more advanced disease.
+Four signs warrant evaluation.

 Dr. Danthala's Approach

 Prostate cancer is the cancer where shared decision-making matters most.
+Three principles shape every consultation.

-Risk-led planning
+1. Risk-led planning

 Treatment intensity should match disease aggressiveness.
 Over-treatment of low-risk disease causes harm without benefit.

-More than one path
+2. More than one path

-Clear, structured communication
+3. Clear, structured communication

-Every consult ends with a written summary of options, including the do-nothing-now option and the trade-offs each path carries.
+Every consult ends with a written summary of options — including the do-nothing-now option — and the trade-offs each path carries.

 Frequently Asked Questions